Vocus shares dive 30 per cent as AGL walks

-The utilities giant said in an ASX notice filed this morning that it had ceased due diligence after less than a week.

-Vocus shares, which had climbed this month from A$2.89 to a A$4.36 close yesterday amid takeover talk, fell 30.7 per cent to A$3.02 as the market opened.
+Vocus shares, which have rollercoastered this month from A$2.89 to a A$4.36 close yesterday amid takeover developments, fell 30.7 per cent to A$3.02 as the market opened.

 "We believe there will be opportunities for AGL as energy and data value streams continue to converge," AGL boss Brett Redman said in a statement, touching on a trend that has seen energy retailers on both sides of the Tasman bundled broadband with power.